ansible-collections/ansible.utils/docs/ansible.utils.to_paths_filter.rst

 --------
 - Flatten a complex object into a dictionary of paths and values.
 - Paths are dot delimited whenever possible.
-- Brakets are used for list indices and keys that contain special characters.
+- Brackets are used for list indices and keys that contain special characters.
 - ``to_paths`` is also available as a ``lookup plugin`` for convenience.
 - Using the parameters below- ``var|ansible.utils.to_paths(prepend, wantlist``)